Bowers & Wilkins P5 Wireless headphones review

 An adjustable padded headband helps you find a nice fit.
 I have a larger head, so I had to adjust them some, but Deia got a just-right fit the moment she put them on.
 She described the sheepskin leather ear pads, as “tiny pillows for your ears.”

 These headphones look handsome, too.
-They sport the same rounded rectangle earcups and twisted aluminum sliders found on B&W's customer-favorite wired P5 headphones.
+They sport the same rounded rectangle earcups and twisted aluminum sliders found on B&W's wired P5 headphones.
 Of course, what matters most is how they sound.

 Dynamic sound with tight, deep bass